grscheller/boring-math-docs/README.md

 # Boring Math Library Redirection Repo

-The purpose of this "zombie repo" is to redirect past Boring Math (bm) documentation links in prior PyPI release to the currently maintained location.
+The purpose of this "zombie repo" is to redirect past Boring Math (bm) links in prior PyPI releases to the currently maintained documentation location.

 Current location